Starbucks: Asia

 Between 2001 and 2003, Starbucks opened six (of 80 planned) locations in Israel and having struggled with fierce local competition, Starbucks, along with its partner Delek, however, in April 2003, after losing US$6 million Starbucks Israel closed all six of its locations in Israel, citing "on-going operational challenges" and a "difficult business environment".

 In January 2011, Starbucks and Tata Coffee, Asia's largest coffee plantation company, announced plans for a strategic alliance to bring Starbucks to India and also to source and roast coffee beans at Tata Coffee's Kodagu facility.

 In January 2011, Starbucks introduced its largest cup size, the Trenta, which can hold 31 USoz.

 In October 2011, Starbucks opened another location in Beijing, China, at the Beijing Capital International Airport's Terminal 3, international departures hall; making the company's 500th store in China.
 The store is the seventh location at the airport.

 In January 2012, despite a false start in 2007, Starbucks created a 50:50 joint venture with Tata Global Beverages called Tata Starbucks.
 Tata Starbucks owned and operated Starbucks outlets in India as Starbucks Coffee "A Tata Alliance".
 Starbucks opened its first store in India in Mumbai on October 19, 2012.

 On February 1, 2013, Starbucks opened its first store in Ho Chi Minh City, Vietnam, and its first location in Hanoi in July 2014.
+As of January 2026, the brand has opened over 150 stores in the country.